-4. WRITE // What essential information about your project do you want your readers to understand?
-What are the most compelling pieces of knowledge about your project?
-Write down all of the key concepts and compelling information about your selected topic.
-Your infographic should visual elements to clearly, concisely, and captivatingly communicate key concepts, essential information, and compelling knowledge to diverse audiences (i.e., media, scientists, non-scientists, non-disciplinary experts, disciplinary experts, policymakers, voters, etc.).

 5.SKETCH // Before you begin creating your infographic within the software, it is a useful conceptual exercise to sketch your infographic.
 What is the story you are going to tell?
 Will your infographic show the evolution of a piece of the food system, present information, and/or inspire an action?
 Grab a pen, pencil, crayons, or other writing implements and visually organize your key concepts on paper.
 Draw a flowchart that shows what order the data should be presented.
 To be most effective: (a) begin with a compelling title that tells your story or conveys your message, (b) identify the cause or issue of your project (c) present facts and figures that are quality and persuasive, and then (d) discuss the implications and sustainable food systems strategies to address the topic.

-- Font // For graphical cohesion, use no more than two different fonts.
+- Font // For graphical cohesion, use no more than two or three different fonts.
 Remember, any font you use should be very readable.

 - Color // Choose one or two main colors for the background and one or two main colors for fonts throughout.
 Shades of your color selections are acceptable to use.
 Too many colors make the infographic difficult to read.
-Use colors that are complimentary own another and (if possible) related to your topic.
+Use colors that are complimentary to one another and (if possible) related to your topic.
 For example, if you’re displaying concepts about rhubarb’s place in the diet, choose pinks and greens.
 See “Resources” section for additional color guidance and templates.
 Also, pay close attention to contrast between background and text.
 What looks good on a computer screen may not be easy to see once printed.

-**Updated copy:**